PROFILE-Morgan Stanley's new president cements role as enforcer-in-chief

 Darragh McCarthy's lampoon of Kelleher as a satirical gay character in the popular British television series Little Britain had some colleagues wondering if his career at the bank was over but his boss saw the joke.

 McCarthy was promoted soon after.
-(Additional reporting by Dan Freed and Anjuli Davies; Editing by Carmel Crimmins and Martin Howell)
+(Editing by Carmel Crimmins and Martin Howell)

-* Republic Bancorp Inc says announced a 5% increase in company's Q2 cash dividends
+* Salient Midstream & MLP Fund announces tax and investment update Source text for Eikon: Further company coverage:

-* C&F Financial Corporation declares quarterly dividend and reauthorizes share repurchase program
+May 17 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Wednesday: